Dwight Correctional Center: Kankakee satellite facility opened

-In November 1991 the IDOC opened a 200-bed minimum-security satellite facility for female inmates in the former Illinois Youth Center in Kankakee, IL.
+In November 1991 the IDOC opened a 200-bed minimum-security satellite facility for female inmates in the former Illinois Youth Center in Kankakee, Illinois.
 This action was taken after a federal court ruled in favor of a class action discrimination lawsuit alleging that women were not provided substantially the same educational and vocational training as men and were housed together without regard to their security classification.

 The state also allocated funds for needed building repairs and infrastructure improvement, including an upgrade to the locking system and replacement of roofing.
 A death row unit was completed in 1991 to house the first death row inmate since the death penalty was reinstated in Illinois in 1972.
 Funds were frozen by Governor Jim Edgar, however, for road rehabilitation and parking expansion, removal of underground storage tanks, and expanding the medical facility.
 A decision also to freeze spending on the chapel was met with a vigorous letter-writing campaign, however, and Edgar reversed his decision.

 In 1992 Illinois prisons housed almost 30,000 inmates in space built for 20,000.
 Four facilities stood empty because the state lacked the means of funding them.
 To address increasing overcrowding Governor Jim Edgar formed a task force that was to recommend solutions that did not compromise safety or add cost.
 A bill that would force closing of the Kankakee annex to DCC prison was halted, however, by action of the house appropriations committee.